 But most of the time when we consume stevia, it’s not the whole plant.
 Instead, we’re consuming an extract from the stevia leaf, sometimes with some additives, says registered dietitian and certified athletic trainer Dana Angelo White, RD, ATC.
 So just as veggie chips aren’t necessarily “healthy” or “unhealthy,” neither stevia nor veggie chips have health benefits, per se.

 However, people have been consuming stevia for centuries, whereas most artificial sweeteners were completely engineered in our lifetimes, so as long as you pick a cleaner version, stevia has a far better track record.

 Does Stevia Have the Same Effect on the Body as Sugar?

-Scientists continue to examine how stevia differs from sugar in terms of its effect on weight loss, gut health, and more.
+Scientists continue to examine the affect of stevia vs. sugar in terms of its effect on weight loss, gut health, and more.